 - Frequency response down to 25Hz

-The Sonos Sub works with any Sonos speaker or amplified component, so while it is an excellent addition to the home cinema devices, making the already great Playbar and Playbase even better, it also adds deeper bass to any of the Sonos speakers on their own too.
+The Sonos Sub works with any Sonos speaker or amplified component, so while it is an excellent addition to the home cinema devices, making the already great Playbar, Playbase and Beam even better, it also adds deeper bass to any of the Sonos speakers on their own too.

 The Sub works to increase the volume accordingly in harmony and - using the Sonos controller app - you can manage EQ levels at the press of a button as well as loudness.
 It's very easy to use, as Sonos fans would expect.

 It's also possible to disable the Sub through "Room Settings" within the Sonos app.
-You'll need to head into "Advanced Audio" and "Sub Settings" once you've selected the room your Sub is in, after which you can toggle the Sub on or off and change the levels.
+You'll need to head into "Advanced Audio" and "Sub Settings" once you've selected the room your Sub is in, after which you can toggle the Sub on or off and change the levels - read our Sonos tips and tricks for more help here.

 This will no doubt be invaluable for demoing the Sub and proving to Mrs Pocket-lint that the investment has been worthwhile.
 "Look you really can hear the difference," you'll be heard saying, and you genuinely can.